Grumman E-2 Hawkeye: E-2D Advanced Hawkeye

 The E-2 was once considered for replacement by the "Common Support Aircraft", but this concept was abandoned.
 The latest E-2 version is the E-2D Advanced Hawkeye, which features an entirely new avionics suite, including the new AN/APY-9 radar, radio suite, mission computer, integrated satellite communications, flight management system, improved T56-A-427A engines, a glass cockpit, and aerial refueling.
 The APY-9 radar features an active electronically scanned array (AESA), which adds electronic scanning to the mechanical rotation of the radar in its radome.
 The E-2D includes provisions for the copilot to act as a "tactical 4th operator" (T4O), able to reconfigure the main cockpit display to show radar, IFF, and Link 16 (JTIDS) or CEC and to access all acquired data.
-The E-2D's first flight occurred on 3 August 2007.
-On 8 May 2009, an E-2D used its Cooperative Engagement Capability system to engage an overland cruise missile with a Standard Missile SM-6 fired from another platform in an integrated fire-control system test.
+The E-2D's first flight occurred in August 2007.

+In May 2009, an E-2D used its Cooperative Engagement Capability system to engage an overland cruise missile with a Standard Missile SM-6 fired from another platform in an integrated fire-control system test.
 These two systems will form the basis of the Naval Integrated Fire Control – Counter Air (NIFC-CA) when fielded in 2015; the USN is investigating adding other systems to the NIFC-CA network in the future.

 The APY-9 radar has been suspected of being capable of detecting fighter-sized stealth aircraft, which are typically optimized against high frequencies such as Ka, Ku, X, C, and parts of the S-bands.
 Small aircraft lack the size or weight allowances for all-spectrum, low-observable features, leaving a vulnerability to detection by the UHF-band APY-9 radar, potentially detecting fifth-generation fighters including the Russian Sukhoi Su-57 and the Chinese Chengdu J-20 and Shenyang J-31.
 Historically, UHF radars had resolution and detection issues that made them ineffective for accurate targeting and fire control; Northrop Grumman and Lockheed claim that the APY-9 has solved these shortcomings by using advanced electronic scanning and high digital computing power via space/time adaptive processing.
 According to the Navy's NIFC-CA concept, the E-2D could guide fleet weapons, such as AIM-120 AMRAAM and SM-6 missiles, onto targets beyond a launch platform's detection range or capabilities.